ionic-team/ionic-docs/src/pages/studio/guides/using-native-functionality.md

 🚧 These docs are a work-in-progress.
 Check back frequently for updates!
 </blockquote>

-Depending on the Cordova Plugin you're using, you may need to run your app on a physical or virtual device in order to test out that feature.
+Depending on which Cordova Plugin you're using, you may need to run your app on a physical or virtual device in order to test out that feature.

 For instance, a plugin for utilizing the Gyroscope will only work on a physical device, while a plugin for Storage will work in Serve as well.